sourcehut-mirrors/drewdevault.com/content/blog/2023-02-20-Helios-aarch64.md

 Yerin's "carrot" kernel prototype for RISC-V, which also booted via EFI.
 Following the early bringing-up of the bootloader environment, this was refactored into a more robust and general-purpose EFI support layer for Helios, which will be applicable to future ports.
-You can review the EFI support module's haredocs [here](https://mirror.drewdevault.com/efi.html).
 The purpose of this module is to provide an idiomatic Hare-oriented interface to the EFI boot services, which the bootloader makes use of mainly to read files from the boot media and examine the system's memory map.

 Let's take a look at the first few lines of bmain: